sjlehtonen/GTA-RP/README.md

 - Faction system for factions like police and military
 - Phone system with address book and the possibility of sending text messages and making phone calls

+## Upcoming features
+- System where players can buy houses and sell them
+- Ability to invite other players into your house
+- Ability to share car keys to other players
+- More vehicle shops
+- Finished implementation of the phone
+- Player animations
+- Inventory system
+- General shops
+- Other fixes

 ## Requirements

 - GTA-MP Server